 Although the above activities are critical to ERP success, they are generally not included in an enterprise software vendor’s implementation scope.
 This is not necessarily a bad thing.
 However, it is important to factor these activities into your overall implementation duration and budget to ensure that your ERP project is successful.

 Not sure if your ERP software vendor’s implementation proposal addresses the critical needs of your implementation?
-Contact us to get a second opinion.
+Contact one of our independent ERP experts to get a second opinion.